How to Grow & Care for Blueberries in Containers

 Propagating Blueberries

 Growing blueberries in containers may be so much fun that you may want to propagate a plant to continue growing in pots or in the ground.
 This woody shrub is easily propagated by rooting cuttings.
-Take softwood cuttings (may wilt faster because it's from fresh new growth) in the early spring and hardwood cuttings (firmer and more mature) in the late winter.
-Do propagate with cuttings, take these steps:

-3. Set the cutting in moist soilless potting mix in a small pot that is then placed in a consistently warm space.
+3. Set the cutting in moist, soilless potting mix in a small pot that is then placed in a consistently warm space.

 Growing Blueberries From Seeds